Hi gang! Here’s a cute little super-fast project. 😃 Learn how to make easy DIY napkin rings (fabric holder ties) with this quick tutorial.

 Prepare your Materials

-Prewash your fabric, then dry as you would normally.
+Prewash your fabric, then dry it as you would normally.
 Press.

 Determine the Fabric Cut Size